9 Communication

 9.1 Inclusive science communication

-This Google Doc resource created and curated by Dr. Sunshine Menezes, the ED of the Metcalf Institute at URI, covers a wide range of topics related to inclusive science communication, education, and public engagement with STEM topics.
+This Inclusive Science Communication Starter Kit created and curated by Dr. Sunshine Menezes, the ED of the Metcalf Institute at URI, covers a wide range of topics related to inclusive science communication, education, and public engagement with STEM topics.
 We suggest you take a look!

 9.2 Curriculum Vitae